cdrischler/cdrischler.github.io/_pages/research.md

 I study strongly interacting, strongly correlated matter, ranging from atomic nuclei probed by laboratory experiments to neutron stars observed by multimessenger astronomy.
 Although the theory of strong interactions, **quantum chromodynamics (QCD)**, describes nuclear matter across all relevant density scales, no microscopic framework is currently available to predict the EOS and composition of the high-density matter in the cores of heavy neutron stars.

-While a lot has recently been learned about dense matter through neutron star observation, heavy-ion collisions, and theory predictions, many key questions remain unanswered; for example:
+While a lot has recently been learned about dense matter through neutron star observation, heavy-ion collisions, and theory predictions, **many key questions remain unanswered**; for example:
 * What is the nature of matter at extreme temperatures and densities?
 * How does subatomic matter organize itself, and what phenomena emerge?

-My research, funded by both DOE and NSF, aims to advance our microscopic understanding of the nuclear EOS, the structure and evolution of neutron stars, and the nucleosynthesis of heavy elements in the universe.
+My research, funded by both DOE and NSF, aims to advance our **microscopic understanding** of the nuclear EOS, the structure and evolution of neutron stars, and the nucleosynthesis of heavy elements in the universe.

 To this end, I leverage chiral EFT of low-energy QCD, many-body theory, and state-of-the-art computational methods to solve the **nuclear many-body problem** with quantified uncertainties.
 My original research has made significant contributions to nuclear physics and nuclear astrophysics.
 It has been recognized internationally through research fellowships, awards, and invitations to give plenary talks and write review articles.